 [insert thoughts here to this question]

+Same as reviewing the WG applications, Could there even be the possibility of combining the applications and just having a couple questions at the bottom asking about whether or not there is a need for compensation, is it necessary to have two completely separate applications?
+Nicole, Eco Services.

+Facilitation team.

+Any interested CAEECC members; Members of CPUC ESJ team

+The entity that will be responsible for processing compensation

 When/How should review of applications happen?
 Examples include: rolling basis, upon the application deadline, before or at the beginning/first meeting of the JEDI-focused WG, etc.